How the Lucky 31 bet calculator works

 How many bets are in a Lucky 31?

-Thirty-one bets covering every combination of five selections including singles.
+Thirty-one bets across every combination of five selections, including singles.

 Is it expensive to place?